pnt1234/CSE840/Fall2022/syllabus-Fall2022.md

 | 1.0 | [60,65)  |

 ### Important Dates:
 The last day for online add period is Sept 7, 2022.
 The last day to drop this course with tuition refund is Sept 23, 2022.
-Middle of semester and Last date to drop with no grade reported is Tuesday, October 18 8:00 pm.
+Middle of the semester and last date to drop with no grade reported is October 18 before 8:00 pm.
 More details about the academic calendar can be found at [https://reg.msu.edu/ROInfo/Calendar/Academic.aspx](https://reg.msu.edu/ROInfo/Calendar/Academic.aspx).
 Other important dates:
 - Sept 5, 2022: No class (due to Labor day)
 - Oct 24, 2022: No class (break day)